Debbcwing/Plankton_model_app/README.md

 ## 📋 Overview

 This application provides an interactive interface to explore research on:
-- Size-based phytoplankton competition models
+- Size-based plankton ecosystem models
 - Grazing strategies and their impact on phytoplankton communities
 - Environmental factors influencing plankton population dynamics
 - Nutrient regimes and seasonal variations in lake ecosystems

 ### Key Features

-- **🤖 AI-Powered Q&A**: Ask questions about the research and get answers powered by RAG (Retrieval-Augmented Generation) using Claude AI
+- **🤖 AI-Powered Q&A**: Ask questions about the research and get answers powered by RAG (Retrieval-Augmented Generation)
 - **📊 Interactive Data Visualizations**: Explore model outputs and simulation results
 - **📚 Publication Library**: Access peer-reviewed manuscripts from the PhD studies with downloadable PDFs
 - **🎨 Visual Storytelling**: Learn about phytoplankton ecology through infographics